DataDog/go-python3/README.md

 **This repo will be archived on December 1st 2021.
-While still readable it will no longer be maintained.**
+While still readable it will no longer be maintained.** There's a community maintained successor of this project at https://github.com/go-python/cpy3 .

 # go-python3